Froome tightens grip on yellow, Kittel crashes

 Rigoberto Uran finished second to take six vital bonus seconds in the close battle for yellow, with Froome taking four for this third place by pipping Romain Bardet to the line.

 Three-time Tour winner Froome now leads by 27 seconds, with Colombian Uran and Frenchman Bardet tied for second place.
-Fabio Aru, who was 2nd in the general classification, finished well behind the yellow jersey group to drop to 10th.
-He is all-but-out of the race for the Yellow Jersey.
+Fabio Aru, who was second in the general classification, finished well behind the yellow jersey group to drop to 10th.

 Meanwhile, Marcel Kittel crashed out of the race early on in the stage.